 Funding is expected to be available on July 1, 2024 and must be spent by June 30, 2025.
 Therefore, these funds must be spent (not just encumbered) by June 7, 2025 for non-personnel costs.
 All personnel costs must occur before or during the pay period ending on June 9, 2025.
 This ensures that all funds are properly used before the end of the fiscal year.

-All full-time faculty in CHS regardless of rank or tenure status are eligible to apply, if part of their effort allocation is dedicated to research in their work plan.
+All full-time CHS faculty regardless of rank or tenure status are eligible to apply, if part of their effort allocation is dedicated to research in their work plan.

 Please keep in mind that not all reviewers will be experts in every proposed field of study, and thus project descriptions should be written for a broad audience.